 \subsection{Proof of \cref{thm:mainthmtechnical}}

-As in the previous proofs, the claim is vacuous if $p$ is even, so we assume otherwise.
+As in the previous proofs, we assume $p>2$; the claim is vacuous otherwise.
 Our goal is to demonstrate that the precomposition of the left column in \eqref{equ:bigdiagram} with the $(2n-4)$-connected map \eqref{equ:Morletmap} provides a zig-zag as promised by \cref{thm:mainthmtechnical}.
 As a result of the discussion in \cref{sect:BPSection}, the space $X$ is the homotopy fibre of a map out of an infinite loop space which is moreover surjective on fundamental groups as a result of \cref{prop:mcgframed}, so it follows from \cref{lem:nilpotentfibre} that $X$ is nilpotent.
 That the map \circled{$3$} is $p$-locally $\min(2n,2p-4)$-connected is a consequence of \circled{$1$} having this property by \cref{cor:BPcorollary} and the $1$-connected cover $\BGL_\infty(\bfZ)^+\langle 1 \rangle\ra\BGL_\infty(\bfZ)^+$ being a $p$-local equivalence as $\pi_1\BGL_\infty(\bfZ)^+\cong\bfZ/2$ and $p$ is odd.
 This leaves us with showing that is $p$-locally $\min(2n-4,2p-4-n)$-connected, which we can test on $p$-local homology groups by \cref{lem:simplicialaction} as source and target are nilpotent.
 The first map in this composition is $(2n-4)$-connected by \cref{lem:Morletlemma}, so we may focus on the second and show that it induces an isomorphism in $p$-local homology in the required range.
-Since plus constructions do not affect homology groups and \circled{$2$} is an isomorphism in homology with $\bfZ_{(p)}$-coefficients in degrees less than $\min(2n-1,2p-3-n)$ and an epimorphism in that degree by \cref{cor:homologyequivalence}, the claim follows from an application of Zeeman's comparison theorem (see e.g.\,\cite[Thm.\,3.2]{HiltonRoitberg}) to the map of Serre spectral sequences induced by the first two rows of \eqref{equ:bigdiagram}, provided we ensure that the action of the fundamental groups of the bases of both fibre sequences on the $\bfZ_{(p)}$-homology of the respective fibres is trivial in this range.
+Since plus-constructions do not affect homology groups and \circled{$2$} is an isomorphism in homology with $\bfZ_{(p)}$-coefficients in degrees less than $\min(2n-1,2p-3-n)$ and an epimorphism in that degree by \cref{cor:homologyequivalence}, the claim follows from an application of Zeeman's comparison theorem (see e.g.\,\cite[Thm.\,3.2]{HiltonRoitberg}) to the map of Serre spectral sequences induced by the first two rows of \eqref{equ:bigdiagram}, provided we ensure that the actions of the fundamental groups of the bases of both fibre sequences on the $\bfZ_{(p)}$-homology of the respective fibres are trivial in this range.